-20. If you have graduated from high school, year graduated: This is an important date, which is used to determine eligibility.

-- 21. If no, give date left school: This date also becomes very important.
-You are eligible to apply 12 months after which you would have normally graduated had you not left school. - 22.
+- 18. Year received Chapter FFA Degrees: This date is important to determine whether you have met requirement for receiving the state degree. - 19.
+If you have graduated from high school, year graduated: This is an important date, which is used to determine eligibility. - 20.
+If no, give date left school: This date also becomes very important.
+You are eligible to apply 12 months after which you would have normally graduated had you not left school. - 21.
 Years of agricultural education offered (grades 7-12) in high school last attended: Indicate years, not semesters.
 This is intended to be the number of full year course equivalents offered in grades 7-12 (i.e., count semester equivalents at one half of a full year).
 This will depend on your school's ag program if it is a full or part-time program.
 Normal years depending on if you offered middle school courses would be 4 years to 6 years.
-There may be other variations. - 23.
+There may be other variations. - 22.
 Agricultural Education completed in High School: FOR THE KANSAS STATE FFA DEGREE YOU MUST INCLUDE BOTH Years and Hours.
 This question is specifically about your years in high school.
 Years is intended to be the number of full year course equivalents you have taken in high school. (i.e., count semester equivalents at one half of a full year).
-Hours are based on the number of semester courses you have taken in your agricultural education department.
-PLEASE REFER TO PAGE 12 OF THIS HANDBOOK TO CLARIFY HOW YOU SHOULD WRITE YOUR HOURS. - 24.
+PLEASE REFER TO PAGE 12 OF THIS HANDBOOK TO CLARIFY HOW YOU SHOULD WRITE YOUR HOURS. - 23.
 College major and college or university attended: If you have declared a major field of study while in college, such as agronomy or agricultural education, indicate that field here.
 If you are studying agriculture, but have not declared a major, you may want to declare something broad, like "general agriculture."
-Include name of college attending. - 25.
+Include name of college attending. - 24.
 Military duty: dates of full-time active military duty: National Guard enlistment or equivalent of at least six months in length; however, enlistments of two years or more can extend membership eligibility to the maximum allowable membership age of 23 years.
 Be sure, therefore, to give enlistment and separation dates.
 (See Article V, Section B of the National FFA Constitution.)